 That means your roadmap shouldn’t contain too much information.
 Nor should it look like a backlog, a feature list, or your project management plan.

 If your product roadmap is anything less than a Zen-garden-like guide—heck, if it’s anything less than beautiful—you need to ask yourself a few questions.
-Here’s how to tame the product roadmap chaos.
+Moreover, if you’re currently afraid of your roadmap, here’s how to tame the product roadmap chaos.

 5 Questions You’ll Need to Answer Correctly to Tame the Product Roadmap Chaos